 Schizoaffective disorder is a psychiatric condition, combining the symptoms of schizophrenia and mood disorders (bipolar or depression).
 These symptoms – hallucinations, delusions, psychosis and episodes of mania or depression – can occur together or at different times.

 Depending on the symptoms, schizoaffective disorder can be broadly defined as schizophrenia with a mood component, or a mood disorder with psychosis.

 The course of schizoaffective disorder usually features cycles of severe symptoms followed by periods of improvement with less severe symptoms.

 The term schizoaffective was first used in 1933 by Jacob Kasanin and has been included in every edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM), since 1952.

 Schizoaffective disorder is classified into two subtypes:

-Schizoaffective disorder is estimated to affect between 0.3% to 1.1% of people at some time in their life.
+Schizoaffective disorder is estimated to around 0.3% of people at some time in their life.
 This seems to be about as common as schizophrenia.
 Estimates suggest that as many as one in three people diagnosed with schizophrenia actually have schizoaffective disorder.